nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Note on Emergency Contact Filtering
   * If a student does not have an emergency contact name or number saved, using filter en/ (for emergency contact names) or filter ep/ (for emergency contact numbers) will not return any results.
 To find these students, please use other attributes in your search criteria.
-* Support for Multiple Predicates: The filter command allows users to specify multiple values for a single attribute (e.g.multiple names) or combine multiple attributes for more refined filtering. e.g. `filter n/Alex Bernice` and `filter n/Alex n/Bernice` will both display details for Alex and Bernice. e.g. `filter s/F p/99999999` will display details of a female student with the phone number 99999999.
+* Support for Multiple Predicates: The filter command allows users to specify multiple values for a single attribute (e.g.multiple names) or combine multiple attributes for more refined filtering. e.g. `filter n/Alex Bernice` and `filter n/Alex n/Bernice` will both display details for Alex and Bernice.
+This will be true for all attributes. e.g. `filter s/F p/99999999` will display details of a female student with the phone number 99999999.
 * Special Considerations for Address Filtering: Unlike other fields, addresses with multiple words and spaces (e.g.123 Geylang Street) require careful handling in filters.
-  * Filtering multiple addresses in one command works best for single-word addresses (e.g. `filter a/Geylang a/Lorong`).
+  * For filtering an address or multiple addresses in one command only works for single-word addresses e.g. `filter a/Geylang` returns students with addresses at `Geylang`. e.g. `filter a/Geylang Street` performs an `OR` search, meaning all contacts with either `Geylang` or `Street` or both are returned.
-  * For addresses with spaces or longer phrases, apply filters one address at a time, such as `filter a/20 Geylang Road` followed by `filter a/30 Lorong Street`.
 * When multiple predicates are filtered e.g. `filter s/F p/99999999`, an `AND` search is run to return the student with all of the attributes mentioned
 * When only one predicate is used but multiple values are provided e.g. `filter n/Alex Bernice`, an 'OR' search is run to return the students who are either Alex or Bernice.
 * When multiple predicates and multiple values are to be filtered, both an `OR` and an`AND` search is run: